Advertising refers to all print and electronic opportunities.

 “Presentation, or advertisement, at any Academy expo, convention, or meeting does not constitute a guarantee or endorsement of the quality, safety, or effectiveness of any products or services described therein or of any of the representations or claims made by the author(s) or manufacturer(s) with respect to such products or services.”

-NOTE: For all AAA Conference and Exposition, formerly AudiologyNOW!, related advertising, including in the Academy's on-site Conference Guide and Daily Newspaper, advertisers must also follow the following policies in their printed and online promotions as stated below:
+NOTE: For all of the AAA Conference and HearTECH Expo, formerly AudiologyNOW!, related advertising, including in the Academy's on-site Conference Guide, advertisers must also follow the following policies in their printed and online promotions as stated below:

 - Any exhibitor-sponsored giveaway must be non-exclusionary without purchase or consideration needed by the attendee and open to all registered attendees of AAA.
 Promotions must take place within the exhibiting company’s booth.
 The exhibitor will be responsible for ensuring and complying with all applicable laws.
 Any giveaway provided to attendees must be related to the profession or in keeping with the theme.
 Companies in violation will be subject to the penalty as listed in the Enforcement of Rules and be applied to Priority Point space selection.

-As of June 2017, AAA 2018 (formerly AudiologyNOW!) is the official name of our conference and should be referenced as such.
+As of June 2010, AAA YEAR + HearTECH Expo (formerly AudiologyNOW!) is the official name of our conference and should be referenced as such.

-Advertisers may use the AAA 2018 name in their creative and/or the AAA 2018 Exhibitor logo, supplied by the Academy.
+Advertisers may use the AAA YEAR + HearTECH Expo name in their creative and/or the AAA YEAR + HearTECH Expo Exhibitor logo, supplied by the Academy.